 Supporting families affected by DiGeorge syndrome and VCFS.

 Rainbow Trust cares supports families who have a child with a life threatening or terminal illness.
-ECHO partners with Rainbow Trust to deliver our cardiac family support service, which aims to bridge the gap between the medical care that families receive in hospital and the social palliative care they receive in the home or community.
-Our Cardiac Support Worker works closely with both Rainbow Trust and ECHO to ensure that families whose children have life threatening and complex heart conditions receive the additional emotional and practical support they need.
+In 2015 ECHO partnered with Rainbow Trust to deliver a dedicated cardiac family support service, seeking to bridge the gap between the medical care that families receive in hospital and the social palliative care they receive in the home or community.
+ECHO sees the importance in providing seed funding for services it recognises as providing intrinsic value, allowing care services such as the cardiac family support service to grow and eventually run independently, as this role has done since 2019.
+You can ask for support here.

 Ronald McDonald House Evelina provides free accommodation to families whose child is staying at Evelina London Children’s Hospital.
 The house is equipped with bedrooms, bathrooms, a kitchen and communal areas.
 ECHO sponsors a bedroom at Ronald McDonald House Evelina every year.